Muhammad-Junaid-Aqib/Muhammad-Junaid-Aqib/README.md

 - 🔭 &nbsp; I’m currently learning React Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Accomplished Computer Science Degree.
+- 🎓 &nbsp; Accomplished Bachelor of Computer Science Degree in 2022.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.